orchidoris/eonet-viewer/README.md

 # EONET Events Viewer

-This is a demo project to play with features of .NET, React, etc.
+This is a demo project using [EONET API](https://eonet.gsfc.nasa.gov/docs/v3) to play with features of .NET, React, etc.

 ## How to run

+⬇️ Get the repo locally.

 🚀 Run [start.cmd](/start.cmd) on Windows.